Salt Security raises $20 million to protect APIs with AI

 Salt Security, a cybersecurity startup developing a threat protection solution that discovers APIs and detects vulnerabilities, has raised $20 million.
 It plans to use the new capital to renew its investments in product development and expand its sales and marketing teams.

-APIs (application programming languages) dictate the interactions among software intermediaries.
+APIs (application programming languages) dictate the interactions between software intermediaries.
 They define the kinds of calls or requests that can be made, how they’re made, the data formats that should be used, and the conventions to follow.
-And increasingly, as over 80% of web traffic becomes API traffic, they’re coming under threat.
-Gartner predicts that by 2021, 90% of web apps will have more surface area for attacks in the form of exposed APIs than in frontends.
+And as over 80% of web traffic becomes API traffic, they’re coming under threat.
+Gartner predicts that by 2021, 90% of web apps will have more surface area for attacks in the form of exposed APIs than frontends.

-Salt’s platform aims to prevent this using AI and machine learning techniques.
+Salt’s platform aims to prevent such attacks with a combination of AI and machine learning techniques.
 As CEO Roey Eliyahu explained via email, it begins with architecture.
 “The problem is that every customer … has a unique API that consists of unique logic and vulnerabilities.
-A single API alone can have a significant amount of complexity when it comes to logic,” he told VentureBeat. “[And] on top of that, many organizations build applications that combine multiple APIs, sometimes from multiple teams, resulting in new levels of complexity … If that weren’t challenging enough, development practices like CI/CD mean things are in a constant state of change, which is near impossible for humans to keep up with when it comes to configuring security.”
+A single API alone can have a significant amount of complexity when it comes to logic,” he told VentureBeat.
+“On top of that, many organizations build applications that combine multiple APIs, sometimes from multiple teams, resulting in new levels of complexity … If that weren’t challenging enough, development practices like CI/CD mean things are in a constant state of change, which is near impossible for humans to keep up with when it comes to configuring security.”

 Salt analyzes a copy of the traffic from web, software-as-a-service, mobile, microservice, and internet of things app APIs.
-Through this analysis, it gains an understanding of each API and creates a baseline of normal behavior, tailored to customers and their apps.
+It uses this process to gain an understanding of each API and creates a baseline of normal behavior that’s tailored to customers and their apps.
 From these baselines, Salt identifies anomalies that might be indicators of an attack during reconnaissance, eliminating the need for things like signatures and configurations.

-Eliyahu says that Salt leverages dozens of behavioral features to identify anomalies.
+Eliyahu says Salt leverages dozens of behavioral features to identify anomalies.
 Its machine learning models are trained to detect when an attacker is probing an API, for instance, because this deviates from typical usage.
 They analyze the “full communication,” taking into consideration factors like how an API responds to malicious calls.
 And they correlate attacker activity, enabling Salt to connect probing attempts performed over time to a single attacker, even if they attempt to conceal their identity by rotating devices, API tokens, IP addresses, and more.

 Confirmed anomalies trigger a single alert to security teams with a timeline of attacker activity.